Edit and Join with Mapshaper

 - Under the cursor tool, select edit attributes.

 - Click on the polygon you want to edit.
 A pop-up will appear in the upper-left corner listing all attributes and values of the polygon.

 - Click on any value (underlined, in blue) and edit it.

 - When you are done, export your geospatial file by clicking Export and choosing the desired file format.

 Simplify map boundaries to reduce file size

 You may not need precise and detailed map boundaries for data visualization projects where zoomed-out geographies are shown.
 Detailed boundaries are heavy, and may slow down your web maps.

-Consider two maps of the contiguous US states, also known as Lower-48, shown in Figure 11.17.
-The map on the left is more detailed and is about 230 kilobytes, but the map on the right is only 37 kilobytes, 6 times smaller!
+Consider two maps of the contiguous US states (also known as the lower 48, the term Ilya learned in 2018 while travelling in Alaska), shown in Figure 13.13.
+The map in Figure 13.13a is more detailed and is about 230 kilobytes, but the map in Figure 13.13b is only 37 kilobytes, 6 times smaller!